 - I'm currently on a free plan can I use the 1st Flight app?

 - Of course!
 All customers have access to the 1st Flight app.
-Use any features in the Message workflow and API that are available in your plan other than Message Center and Location History.
+Use any features in the Message composer and API that are available in your plan other than Message Center and Location History.

 - Are all message features available in the 1st Flight app?